neilbenson/foundryvtt-whitehack-3e/README.md

 - [x] Deft 2d20 keep best attack
 - [x] Saving throw
 - [x] Remove 1 and 20 successes and add below conditions
+- [x] Calculate encumbrance
+- [x] Monster attack, damage and saving throw rolls
+- [x] Vocation and species read only from abilities
 - [ ] Auctions!
 Is this needed?
-- [x] Calculate encumbrance
-- [x] Monster attack, damage and saving throw rolls
+- [ ] Tooltip for all fields and ability descriptions on character sheet
 - [ ] Setting in Config menu - what to include?
-- [x] Vocation and species read only from abilities
 - [ ] Fix rolls as below